denuden/AMK/README.md

 7. Once database has been created, on the top navigation, click import

-8. lick Choose File and make sure you select the recently downloaded SQL file that was mentioned earlier on the **Prerequisites Section**
+8. Click Choose File and make sure you select the recently downloaded SQL file that was mentioned earlier on the **Prerequisites Section**

 9. After that, your database is now already set up